apache/apisix/docs/en/latest/getting-started/README.md

 Server: APISIX/Version
 ```

-Version is the version number of APISIX, e.g. APISIX/3.3.0
+`Version` refers to the version of APISIX that you have installed.
+For example, APISIX 3.3.0.

 ```text
 Server: APISIX/3.3.0